It is important to understand what Application Lifecycle Management (ALM) enables clients to do within Anaplan.

 Fixes to resolve issues, either discovered in production or deferred in the build or test stage.

-Additional functionality provided by new dashboards, modules, lists, or formulas.
+Additional functionality is provided by new dashboards, modules, lists, or formulas.

 New models to support additional business requirements.